-In 2023-24, over 75% of the graduating students indicated that they will be attending a 4 or 2-year College, including Rutgers, Howard University and NJ Institute of Technology.
-Just over 5% indicated employment, 10% technical schools, with 5.5% indicating joining the military.
-Over 30% indicated that they are the first in their family to attend college.
-Students attend classes after school, which prepare them for AP Placement courses and college entrance examinations.
-In addition, there is an Early College and dual enrollment program in which students gain college credits by completing various courses during the school day.
-To further facilitate students in transitioning to post-secondary endeavors, the web-based platform Naviance is used.
+In 2023-24, over 80% of the graduating students indicated that they will be attending a 4 or 2-year College, including Rutgers, Howard, Norfolk State and Steven institute of Technology.
+Just over 3% indicated employment, 6% technical schools, with 6% indicating joining the military.
+Just over 30% indicated that they are the first in their family to attend college.
+Students attend classes after school, which prepare them for Advanced Placement courses and college entrance examinations.
+In addition, there is a dual college credit program in which students gain college credits by completing various courses during the day.
+To further facilitate students in transitioning to post-secondary endeavors, the web based platform Naviance is used.
 The program allows students to efficiently submit college applications, transcripts, school forms, recommendations and other documents.
 School counselors can also track the progress of individual students and communicate with students and parents.

-- \ Data is not displayed in order to protect student privacy - \\ Accountability calculations require 20 or more students - N No Data is available to display - † This indicates a table specific note see note below table
+- Data is not displayed in order to protect student privacy - Accountability calculations require 20 or more students - N No Data is available to display - † This indicates a table specific note, see note below table